10 W. Main Street,

 Downtown Shawnee, Visit Shawnee

 Previous Names: Cozy Theatre

-The Ritz Theatre, built around 1899, and originally constructed as a dry goods store, was the oldest and longest running family owned/operated movie theater in the state of Oklahoma when it closed in 1988.
+Built around 1899, and originally constructed as a dry goods store, this was the oldest and longest running family owned/operated movie theater in the state of Oklahoma when it closed in 1988.

-When purchased by Jake Jones, Sr. in 1913, the theater was renamed the Cozy.
-Around WWI, the building was remodeled to its present 40' width and shortly thereafter became a stop on the state vaudeville circuit.
+When purchased by Jake Jones, Sr. in 1911, the Cozy Theatre was opened on March 19, 1911.
+Around World War I, the building was remodeled to its present 40' width and shortly thereafter became a stop on the state vaudeville circuit.

 In 1926, the theatre was renamed the Ritz Theatre, and Shawnee’s first talking motion pictures were shown.